wawo00/DOC_UPSDK_EN/source/Cocos2d-X_Lua/lua01_1_help_as.md

 ### Ⅵ.Fix up 65535 limitation

 If the number of methods exceeds 65535 due to access to the UPSDK and cannot be builded correctly, please use the `MultiDex` .
-If you have any questions about it, please read the [MultiDex Scheme] provided by us.(http://docs.upltv.com/docs/show/78 "如下方案")。
+If you have any questions about it, please read the [MultiDex Scheme](http://docs.upltv.com/docs/show/78 "Fix up").

 ### Ⅶ、Demo
-To help you integrate ads SDK easier and faster, here we provide you a simple [Demo Project ](https://github.com/AvidlyGit/AdSdkDemo-Studio "Demo工程")。
+To help you integrate ads SDK easier and faster, here we provide you a simple [Demo Project ](https://github.com/AvidlyGit/AdSdkDemo-Studio "Demo工程").